admlw/CMFUsersGuide/md/cmfusersguide.md

   - nonswap
   - fluxswap
   - tauswap

-If creating a non-systematic sample, you also need to include the other datasets.

 This script runs the `CMFCAFToEventLists` module locally.
 Check each dataset is complete with `htop` to avoid overwhelming the GPVMs.
 As a general guide, 10 files per iteration works reasonably well.